GheodeAI/metaheuristic-designer/README.md

             - PSO: simple particle swarm algorithm.
             - NoSearch: no search is done.
         - "-m" use a memetic search like structure, do local search after mutation.
     - "examples/exec_basic.py": Evolve an image so that it matches the one given as an input.
-Recieves mostly the same parameters except for one for indicating the input image:
+        - The same parameters as the previous script.
         - "-i \[Image path\]" read the image and evolve a random image into this one.

 It is recomended that you create a virtual environment to test the examples.